LcQi-mic/IS-MIM/README.md

-# Self-Supervised Learning via Reconstructing Multi-Modality MRI for Brain Tumor Segmentation
+# Intra-modality masked image modeling: A self-supervised pre-training method for brain tumor segmentation
 This repository contains the code for our self-supervised pre-training method for brain tumor segmentation.
 Our code is built on nnUNet, please install nnUNet correctly first and plug our code in following the installation guide.
 The pre-trained weights and finetuned weights can be found in <a href="https://drive.google.com/file/d/1bm6LYSQRmWMr3PKMPyPCVGiCl8-nHvyO/view?usp=drive_link"> pretrain</a>. and <a href="https://drive.google.com/file/d/17pS1wyPhV9HuteIPn_bOup7ojMQ8Jqkc/view?usp=drive_link"> finetune</a>.

 ![image](./training/network_training/overview.png)